How much does a geothermal heat pump cost?

-- Home insulation – Adding or upgrading insulation costs $900 to $3,000 on average.
+Home insulation – Adding or upgrading insulation costs $2 to $8 per square foot.
 Installing higher R-value materials makes HVAC systems work more effectively on less power.

-- Energy-efficient windows – Window replacements cost $400 to $800 per window, while window glass replacement costs $150 to $500 on average.
+Energy-efficient windows – Window replacement costs $400 to $800 per window, while window glass replacement costs $150 to $500.
 Old homes lose 10% to 35% of their energy through the windows.
 Argon-filled insulated glass with Low-E coating is the most energy-efficient.

-- Duct cleaning – Air duct cleaning costs $350 to $1,000 on average or $30 to $40 per duct.
+Duct cleaning – Air duct cleaning costs $300 to $700 total or $25 to $45 per vent.
 Clean ducts improve the air quality and boost the heating or cooling power of the geothermal pump.

-- Zoning – HVAC zoning costs $2,000 to $3,500 on average.
-Zoning lowers energy bills by 30% per month by controlling the heating and cooling in each area of the house.
+Zoning – HVAC zoning costs $1,700 to $4,500.
+Zoning lowers energy bills by 30% by allowing you to control heating and cooling in each area of the house independently.
 Smart thermostat installation costs $225 to $400 on average.

 Geothermal heating pros and cons